farmdawgnation/vain/README.md

 some sets of functions to certain names, such as "page-title", then use `data-vain` attributes in your markup to invoke the function on that HTML element and its children.

+If you want to see it in action, you can look at the code in my [vain-test](https://github.com/farmdawgnation/vain-test) repository.
+Check out app.js for the good stuff.

 **Vain is currently in alpha.
 It may not function as you expect, or even function at all.
 Any help in finding a filing bugs is appreciated!**